rizkiadi23/alpha-blog-rails/README.md

 - The test used by Alpha-Blog is the generic set test from Rails
 - To add more test cases, `cd test` then add the test
 - To run the test use `rails test`
+- To display the code coverage of the apps run this command:
+  `cd coverage && open index.html`